needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/general-setup.md

 To read input from an XR input device, the Interactor requires an XR Controller component.

-Select the foldout arrows to expand the hierarchy of the XR Origin, then select the **LeftHand Controller** GameObject.
+Select the foldout arrows to expand the hierarchy of the XR Origin, then select the **Left Controller** GameObject.
 This GameObject has an [XR Controller (Action-based)](xr-controller-action-based.md) component.
 If you do not see the **Reference** set for each action, click the Preset selector (the slider icon) at the top-right of the component in the Inspector window and select **XRI Default Left Controller**.
 If you do not see any presets, make sure to [import starter assets](#import-starter-assets).
-Do the same with the **RightHand Controller** GameObject and select the **XRI Default Right Controller** preset.
+Do the same with the **Right Controller** GameObject and select the **XRI Default Right Controller** preset.

 The table below describes the actions on the XR Controller that should be bound to an XR input device: